-In addition, the Council complies to the Transparency Code 2014 that came into effect in December 2014 later updated to the 2015 Code.
+In addition, the Council complies to the Transparency Code 2015.

 Developing the capacity and capability of members and officers to be effective

 A designated Members' Portal covers a wide range of useful materials and guidance information is available for Members and staff to view on the intranet system.
 This resource enables the Council to better provide for Members the opportunity to locate important stored information and data.
 Within the Portal is the Members' Information Pack which provides Members with detailed corporate, strategic and financial information as well as relevant policies and other useful information such as floor plans and complaints guidance.